-At Red Oak Recovery®, we offer eating disorder treatment as part of our young adult rehab programs.
-It is common for this issue to remain unaddressed or unnoticed as substance use increases.
-Food and body image struggles often surface after the substance abuse has ceased.
+At Red Oak Recovery®, we offer disordered eating treatment as part of our young adult rehab programs.
+It is common for this issue to remain unaddressed or unnoticed as substance use, trauma, and mental health issues increase.
+Food and body image struggles often surface after past ways of living and being have ceased.
 This often becomes apparent in early recovery.
-Because it is common for diet and nutritional needs to be neglected during active addiction, the physical body will go through significant changes once a person steps into sobriety.
+Because it is common for diet and nutritional needs to be neglected during active substance abuse, the physical body will go through significant changes once a person steps into sobriety.

 During their stay, we frequently see a change in the way our clients relate to food the healthier they become.
 The more they learn to like themselves, the more they respect themselves, the more inclined they will be to take care of themselves and their bodies.